- Home

 Absentee Voting at City Hall

-- by downloading, printing, and completing the request form which can then be mailed or e-mailed to the City Clerk’s Office
+- By downloading, printing, and completing the Application for Election Absentee Ballot which can then be mailed or e-mailed to the City Clerk’s Office with a photocopy of the applicant’s photo ID, or by having their signature on the absentee application notarized.

-During a primary election, undeclared voters will be asked to declare a party on their ballot request application.
+During a primary election, undeclared voters will be asked to declare a party on their absentee ballot application.

 Completing the Absentee Ballot

-Absentee ballots come with two envelopes: an Affidavit Envelope and a Return Envelope.
-Carefully read and follow the instructions listed on the envelopes.
+Absentee ballots include two envelopes an Affidavit Envelope and a Return Envelope.
+Please follow the instructions printed on the Affidavit envelope carefully.

-- Seal the completed ballot inside the Affidavit Envelope.
-Do not include any other documents which need to be returned, and set those documents aside.
-Sign the affidavit on the envelope.
-If you have a disability and received assistance in completing your ballot, please have your assistant sign the Affidavit Envelope as well.
+- Seal the completed ballot inside the Affidavit Envelope, only ballots should be included in the Affidavit Envelope.
+Please ensure that you have signed the envelope, printed your name, and filled in your voter address.
+If you have a disability and received assistance in completing your ballot, please have the person assisting you fill in all of the lines below the voter address on the Affidavit Envelope.
 If your signature is missing, the ballot will be challenged which means it may not be counted.
 Voters whose ballots are challenged are notified shortly after the election.

 - Place the signed and sealed Affidavit Envelope inside the Return Envelope.
-If you have any documents which need to be returned, such as voter registration material, place those in the Return Envelope as well.
-Seal your Return Envelope and if mailing, affix two postage two stamps.
+If you have any documents which need to be returned to the City Clerk’s Office, such as voter registration material, place those in the Return Envelope as well.
+Seal your Return Envelope and if mailing, affix appropriate postage.

 Returning Absentee Ballots

-Absentee ballots can only be returned by mail, in-person by the voter, or by a delivery agent.
+Absentee ballots may be returned by mail, in-person hand-delivery by the voter, or by a delivery agent.
+Absentee ballots cannot be placed in the Municipal Drop-Box in front of City Hall.

-To return an absentee ballot by mail, please mail to City Clerk’s Office, 41 Green Street, Concord NH 03301.
+To return an absentee ballot by mail, your Affidavit Envelope should be placed inside the Return Envelope, which is pre-addressed to the City Clerk’s Office, at 41 Green Street, Concord NH 03301.

-To return an absentee ballot in person, return your completed ballot to the City Clerk’s Office Monday through Friday 8 a.m. - 4:30 p.m. with extended hours until 6 p.m. on Thursdays.
-When you return your ballot, a staff member will ask for your photo identification (see NH RSA 657:17-a).
+To return an absentee ballot in-person hand-delivery, return your completed ballot to the City Clerk’s Office Monday through Friday 8:00 a.m. - 4:30 p.m. with extended hours until 6:00 p.m. on Thursdays.
+When you return your ballot, a staff member will ask for your photo identification in accordance with NH RSA 657:17-a.
+Absentee ballots cannot be placed in the Municipal Drop-Box in front of City Hall.

-In order for a delivery agent return an absentee ballot on your behalf, the delivery agent must complete a return form, show photo identification, and per NH RSA 657:17, the deliver agent must be:
+When a delivery agent returns an absentee ballot on the voter’s behalf, the delivery agent will be required to show their photo identification, and complete an Absentee Ballot Return Form per NH RSA 657:17, the deliver agent must be:

-- Nursing home administrator licensed pursuant to RSA 151-A:2, or a nursing home staff member designated in writing by the administrator to deliver ballots;
+- The nursing home administrator, licensed pursuant to RSA 151-A:2, or a nursing home staff member designated in writing by the administrator to deliver ballots; or

-- The person* assisting a blind voter a voter with a disability who has signed a statement on the affidavit envelope acknowledging assistance. *This person cannot deliver more than 4 absentee ballots.
+- The person assisting a blind voter or a voter with a disability who has signed a statement on the affidavit envelope acknowledging the assistance. *This person cannot deliver more than 4 absentee ballots.

 Important Deadlines